Erasing the Glow in the Dark: Controlling the Trap and Release of Electrons in Phosphorescent Materials

 Open-Source Low-Cost Wireless Potentiometric Instrument for pH Determination Experiments

 Hao Jin, Yiheng Qin, Si Pan, Arif U. Alam, Shurong Dong, Raja Ghosh, and M. Jamal Deen; J. Chem.
 Educ., 2018, 95 (2), 326–330.

 The authors describe how to build a low cost pH probe from readily available, off-the-shelf parts.
 Their system uses an Arduino® board to process the data from a glass pH electrode.
 They also incorporate a temperature sensor and Bluetooth® wireless technology.
 They program their system using the Arduino Sketch programing language.
 The authors hope that by building this system their students will better understand how a pH meter works.
 A Go!Link and Voltage Probe were used to measure the voltage produced by the glass pH electrode.

 Quantifying Sucralose in a Water-Treatment Wetlands: Service-Learning in the Analytical Chemistry Laboratory

 Emily C. Heider, Domenic Valenti, Ruth L. Long, Amel Garbou, Matthew Rex, and James K. Harper; J. Chem.
 Educ., Articles ASAP (As Soon As Publishable).

 As part of a service learning approach to increasing community engagement, students perform analytical chemical tests of wetlands to determine pH, chloride, total dissolved solids, and phosphorus.
 Since Sucralose has been determined to be a indicator of anthropogenic waste in natural waters, students also test for this artificial sweetener.
-A was used to determine total dissolved solids.
+A Conductivity Probe was used to determine total dissolved solids.
 Students measure the conductivity of the samples in µS/cm and then converted this value to ppm.